Foster Care

 • Local Community Resources

-Please see the Kinship Support Group Flyer and Calendar for days, time, and location.
 Childcare will be provided.
 Please reach out to your DHS kinship support worker for any additional questions or e-mail DHSKinshipsupport@elpasoco.com.

 Additional Resources

 Foster families and community organizations and others support foster families in many different ways.
 El Paso County wants to ensure all foster homes have the supports they need to help children thrive.
-The El Paso County Foster Parent Resource Guide has been developed to empower foster parents with a better understanding of our community supports.
+The El Paso County Foster Kinship Resource Guide has been developed to empower foster parents with a better understanding of our community supports.

 Health First Colorado (Medicaid) is an important benefit for the foster children.
 Like health insurance, it can be used to ensure medical and mental health needs are addressed.
 A searchable list of providers is online at https://www.healthfirstcolorado.com/.